vknabel/lithia/README.md

 ### Enum Types

-in Lithia are a little bit different than you might know them from other languages.
+in Lithia are different than you might know them from other languages.
-Some languages define enums just as a list of constant values.
+Some languages define enums as a list of constant values.
 Others allow associated values for each named case.
 Though in Lithia, an enum is an enumeration of types.

 To make it easier to use for the value enumeration use case, there is a special syntax to directly declare an enum case and the associated type.